anshu4321/Building-Identification/README.md

 # Building-Identification
-The goal is to identify buildings by applying image segmentation algorithms on satellite images.
-We are going to generate the training data by using the google maps API, this will give us the satellite image as well as the street view of the image.
+The goal is to identify buildings from satellite images.
+We are going to generate the images by using the google maps API, this will give us the satellite image as well as the street view of the image.

 ![alt text](https://github.com/anshu4321/Building-Identification/blob/master/Images/Screen%20Shot%202018-04-09%20at%206.21.49%20AM.png)